 Hush…Hush Sweet Charlotte

 Charlotte had been wearing widow’s black for nearly eight months when she began, involuntarily at first, to think about Harold.
+Dashing, charming Harold.
 Her first love, her lost love.
-Dashing, charming Harold.
-But it had been so long ago – my God, had it really been 32 years?
+But that had been a lifetime ago – 31 years, to be precise.

-The staccato flashes of the handsome, blond youth who would become a crack Royal Air Force pilot in the battle against Hitler were shoved hastily out of her mind.
+She shoved out of her mind the staccato flashes of the handsome, blond youth who would later become a crack Royal Air Force pilot in the battle against Hitler.
 It seemed disloyal to Paul, after all.

 Paul.
-Her high-school sweetheart.
-She let her memory drift back to their wedding day three decades earlier.
-She was enchanting in a gown of candlelight satin with leg-o’-mutton sleeves that were so popular at the time.
+Her late husband.
+She let her memory drift back to their wedding day nearly three decades earlier.
+She wore a gown of candlelight satin with leg-o’-mutton sleeves that were so popular at the time.
 He was smiling but nervous, a thin wisp of mustache grazing his upper lip.